-Increasing level of air pollution in Indian cities has been a cause of concern for policy makers.
+The increasing level of air pollution in Indian cities has been a cause of concern for policymakers.
 More than 25 Indian cities are within the 100 most polluted cities in the World.
-The cause of growing air pollution in cities is related to a variety of sources however transport sector makes significant contribution.
-It is important the emissions from transport sector are minimized.
+The cause of growing air pollution in cities is related to a variety of sources however transport sector makes a significant contribution.
+It is important the emissions from the transport sector are minimized.
 Electric vehicles have been seen as a promising technology option and several national governments have successfully implemented policies to promote the technology.
 Indian government under the leadership of Prime Minister Shri.
-Narendra Modi is keen to promote electric vehicles as a green mobility options and is also considering it as a viable solution to reduce air pollution in cities.
-Many States have actively announced policies incentivising and facilitating the use and manufacturing of Electric Vehicles.
+Narendra Modi is keen to promote electric vehicles as green mobility options and is also considering it as a viable solution to reduce air pollution in cities.
+The many States have actively announced policies incentivizing and facilitating the use and manufacturing of Electric Vehicles.

 Total no. of Electric Vehicles sold in India in India (2019-20)

 Fuel saved (in litres)